fpereiro/proof/notes.md

 2arg e:
    1) go to the leftmost of the tape
-   2) go right until finding either the 3arg or two blanks in a row 3-1) if it finds 3arg, delete it and 2arg e will be called again with the same arguments.
+   2) go right until finding either the 3arg or two blanks in a row 3-1) if it finds 3arg, delete it and call again 2arg e with the same arguments.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

+1arg e:
+   1) go left until you find the rightmost schwa.
+   2) go one to the right and erase that square, go another square to the right.
+   3) repeat 2) until finding the first blank E-square, then -> 1arg.

+TODO: if we use two schwas, and because F squares go first (it's `FEFE...`, not `EFEF`...), the second schwa is on an E square.
+This means that this function would actually erase F squares!
+This is plainly an inconsistency and probably an error on my part.
+Will review later when the function is used.

 Note: while 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.